DiamondGotCat/MathConsole/README.md

 The software does not yet support indentation.
 However, I think it can be used as an interpreter for mathematics.

+## About Plugins
+This software has the ability to add other software and make it available within the software in the form of plugins.
+For example:
+- [Tester](https://github.com/DiamondGotCat/Tester-for-MathConsole) - Test software for plugin system

 ## Usage
 1. run command `mathconsole` to start MathConsole Interpreter
 2. enter one line python code